Mheymann1/Tpot-OT-Honeypot-Threat-Intelligence/README.md

 ## The Takeaway

-I ran this honeypot for forty days.
+I ran this honeypot for twenty-seven days.
 I got one million attacks.

 The most targeted single piece of infrastructure was a simulated Cisco ASA VPN.
 The most targeted OT protocol was SNMP — reconnaissance, not exploitation yet.
 The most common password was nothing.